 I started my homeopathic training in 2011 at the School of Homeopathy in Stroud, and qualified at the end of the 4 year course in 2015.
-To be able to practice homeopathy is an absolute joy; it brings me huge pleasure and a great privilege.
+To be able to practice homeopathy is an absolute joy; it brings me huge pleasure and is also a great privilege.
 I feel so blessed to be a part of the lives of so many families and individuals.

-My interest in homeopathy began in 2005 when my first child was a baby.
-He had severe eczema and reflux as a newborn, and over time he had multiple chest infections, as well as tonsillitis, conjunctivitis, recurrent colds, gastroenteritis and ear infections.
-He was prescribed endless antibiotics, steroid creams and other medication, but I eventually started realising that he was simply not a healthy child, and these medicines were not improving his overall health.
-I began taking him to a lovely homeopath and very gradually his health improved; it was a long journey to restore his health and strengthen his immune system, but I was and remain convinced that without homeopathy he would not be the active, healthy, happy 12 year old that he is today.
+I first discovered the miracle of homeopathy in my teens after a homeopath helped with my recurrent eczema.
+Years later as a new mother, my interest in homeopathy was revived when my first child developed several chronic health complaints.
+He was prescribed endless antibiotics, steroid creams and other medication, but I eventually started realising that he was simply not a healthy child, and that these medicines were not improving his overall health.
+I began taking him to a lovely homeopath and very gradually his health improved; it was a long journey to restore his health and strengthen his immune system, but I was and remain convinced that without homeopathy he would not be the happy and far healthier teenager that he is today.
 Both he and his younger sister have responded extremely well to homeopathic treatment during times of ill health, and I will always be grateful for how much it has helped them.

 I bought more health and homeopathy books over the following years, relishing this new interest.
 Friends caught my enthusiasm and began ringing me for acute remedy advice for them or their children!

-I love studying and continuing with my professional development; in 2019 I obtained a diploma in nutrition from the School of Health, and I have also completed a course in Bach Flowers for Homeopaths (Bach Centre Levels 1 and 2), nutritional supplementation training, homeobotanical therapy and I am a qualified CEASE practitioner.
+I love studying and continuing with my professional development; in 2019 I obtained a diploma in nutrition from the School of Health, and I have also completed 2 courses in Bach Flower Remedies for Homeopaths (Bach Centre Levels 1 and 2), as well as nutritional supplementation training and homeobotanical therapy.
 I am also a registered hair tissue mineral analysis practitioner (HTMA).
-I have also recently embarked on formal nutrition training in order to obtain a diploma in nutrition.
-These various therapies are all proving to be a wonderful addition to my practice, and I offer them as and when I feel they would help each patient on an individual basis.
+These various therapies are all a wonderful addition to my practice, and I offer them as and when I feel they would help each patient on an individual basis.

-I am a fully registered member of the Society of Homeopaths which is the main governing body for homeopaths in this country.
+I am a fully registered member of the Society of Homeopaths which is the main governing body for homeopaths in the UK (https://homeopathy-soh.org/).
 This means that I abide by the Society's Code of Ethics and Practice, and I am fully licensed and hold professional insurance.

 I aim to tread as lightly on our planet as possible.
-To this end, I am registered with ICO for Data Protection, and am therefore able to run an almost completely paper-free office, with the exception of business cards and printed invoices on request, all of which are printed on recycled paper.
+To this end, I am registered with ICO for Data Protection (storing data electronically), and am therefore able to run an almost completely paper-free office, with the exception of business cards and printed invoices on request, all of which are printed on recycled paper.
 Where possible, I cycle, walk or use public transport to get to my patient consultations.